phspires/DA_PSM/README.md

 # Goal
 Implementation of Partial Least Square algorithm as well assessment measures of performance such as goodness of fitness, redundancy indexes and communalities.
 The algorithm was applied to a bank dataset in order to determine factors contributing to customer loyalty.
-# Code
+# Code structure
-In order to run the algorithm it is only necessary to run R file Run.R

-The project implementation structure is described in further detail on
+The project implementation structure is described in further detail on this [file](https://github.com/phspires/DA_PSM/blob/master/DA_PLS_report.pdf).